Table of Contents

 Migraines affect 39 million people in the US alone.
 That’s about 12% of the population.
 It is shocking then that many people still believe migraines are just a bad headache.
 One of the most debilitating features of this neurological condition is that the problems don’t stop when the headache ends.
 We’re going to look at what is often referred to as a migraine hangover – the symptoms that follow the headache phase.

 The technical term is a migraine postdrome.
 The prodrome occurs in the 24 hours leading up to a migraine headache.
 The postdrome occurs in the 24 hours after (although sometimes symptoms can last longer).
-What are the symptoms of a migraine postdrome?
+What are the symptoms of a migraine hangover?

 Some symptoms are similar to what occurs during the migraine itself.
 For example, your sensory sensitivities may linger or you may be dizzy.
 However, there are other symptoms that may not set in until after the migraine headache goes away.
 These include:

 The short answer is no. In fact, you may not even have every stage with each migraine, even if you occasional have all four stages.
-The four possible stages of a migraine are:
+The four possible stages of migraine are:

 Is there any way to reduce the risk of experiencing a migraine postdrome?
 Since doctors don’t know what causes migraines to begin with, it is no wonder that there is little understanding as to what causes this lesser-known phase.
 For now, the best way to avoid a migraine hangover is just to have fewer migraines, but how can you accomplish that goal?

-One thing that people do to reduce the frequency of migraines is to maintain a migraine journal.
+One thing that people do to reduce the frequency of migraines and migraine hangovers is to maintain a migraine journal.
 This may be able to help you track your own personal triggers.
 While some of these triggers are not things you can avoid (weather-related triggers are unfortunately common), there are some things you can do to experience fewer migraines.
 A few suggestions include:

 As a result of the connection between neck pain and migraines, many people have discovered upper cervical chiropractic care as a possible solution.
 What sets this niche apart from general chiropractic care?
 Here are three important factors: